Doha (municipality): Administration

 According to the Ministry of Municipality and Urban Planning, the Municipality of Qatar became the first municipality to be established in 1963.
-Later that year, the name was changed to the Municipality of Ad Dawhah.
+Later that year, the name was changed to the Municipality of Doha.
 The country has been divided into eight municipalities since 2014.
 Doha is the most populated municipality among them with a population of 956,457 as of 2015.

 The exclave of Doha Industrial Area and the island of Halul, 80 km away from Doha, fall within municipal boundaries.

 Municipal headquarters were shifted from the Al Sadd area to Ras Abu Aboud in 2017.

 District centers

 As part of the Qatar National Master Plan, twenty-eight centers have been designated throughout Qatar to promote sustained urban development and to better implement public transport.
 Centers serve as hubs for surrounding districts.
 The centers range from Capital City Center to District Center, with the former being the highest-level designation and vice versa.